xuzhuoxi/ImageAlphaTool/README.md

 # ImageClearer

-ImageClearer can be used to split image into multiple small images.
-You can specify the size or the number of divisions.
+ImageClearer can be used to clean up images in the catalog with pixels that match the criteria.

 ## Compatibility